ahsunasad/python-challenge/README.md

 # python-challenge
 Code was written with help from Learning Assistants, ChatGPT, and the XPert Learning Assistant tool.

-Code is contained in the .ipynb files in their respective folders.
+Code is contained in the .ipynb files, named appropriately (PyPollPython and PyBankPython).
-The output results are contained in the .txt files of each folder.
+The output results are contained in the .txt files (PyPollOutput anf PyBankOutput).